-6. Input the admin password and click Modify to activate your IP address modification.
+6. Input the password and click the Modify button to activate your IP address modification.

 The batch IP address modification is supported by the SADP.
 Refer to the user manual of SADP for details.

 Activation via Client Software

 The client software is versatile video management software for multiple kinds of devices.